 South Dakota law requires only two workplace postings:

-Unemployment posting - Download below (in Adobe PDF format*).
-Or get it at no charge from the South Dakota Department of Labor and Regulation's Division of Unemployment Insurance by calling 605.626.2312.
+Unemployment posting - Download below, or get it at no charge from the South Dakota Department of Labor and Regulation's Division of Unemployment Insurance by calling 605.626.2312.

 Safety on the Job posting - Workers' compensation law requires employers to post information encouraging safety.
 There is no required format for this poster.
-One option is available below in Adobe PDF format*.
+DLR has three options available below.

 Federal Posting Requirements